scara27/E-Store/README.md

 - Reports via **JasperReports**
 - REST API for product retrieval, order updates, and category management

+## Database
+The project includes a SQL dump in the `resources` folder to create the necessary database tables.

 ## Technologies
 Java, Spring MVC & Security, JSP, JPA/Hibernate, MySQL, JasperReports